-In life insurance, regular gross written premium fell by CZK 370 million due to continuing portfolio diminution.
-New business was not able to compensate for the fall in the life insurance portfolio in 2017.
+In life insurance, regular gross written premium fell by CZK 355 million due to continuing portfolio diminution.
+New business was not able to compensate for the fall in the life insurance portfolio.
+On the other hand, lapses were very low in 2018, demonstrating the high quality of new business.